confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

     -- downsteam queries will wrap single values by default, due to with clause CREATE STREAM H WITH(WRAP_SINGLE_VALUES=true) AS SELECT ID FROM MULTI_FIELD_SOURCE;

-    -- KSQL knows the source left source data is not wrapped because the source is flagged as such and how a single field -- and the right source data is wrapped as it has multiple fields -- serialized value will be wrapped as it has multple fields.
+    -- KSQL knows the source left source data is not wrapped because the source is flagged as such and how a single field schema
+    -- and the right source data is wrapped as it has multiple fields -- serialized value will be wrapped as it has multple fields.
 If it had only one field it would NOT be wrapped, as the left source is not wrapped.
     -- downstreeam queries will NOT be wrapped by default, due to props inherited from the left source.
-    CREATE STEAM I AS SELECT I.ID, M.NAME FROM IMPLICIT_SOURCE I JOIN MULTI_FIELD_SOURCE M ON I.ID = M.ID WITHIN 1 SECOND;
+    CREATE STREAM I AS SELECT I.ID, M.NAME FROM IMPLICIT_SOURCE I JOIN MULTI_FIELD_SOURCE M ON I.ID = M.ID WITHIN 1 SECOND;

 ```

-* Suitable details will be added to the ``changelog.rst``.
+* Suitable details will be added to the `changelog.rst`.

 # Compatibility Implications

-Tests are already inplace to ensure this change does not change the schema or format of any internal topics.
+Tests are already inplace to ensure this change does not change the schema

-Backwards compatibility will be maintained for any queries started on earlier versions of KSQL as the
+or format of any internal topics.

+Legacy queries, i.e. those started on previous versions of KSQL, will have
+unwrapped string keys and will wrap values with single field schemas.
+To maintain backwards compatibility this must continue to be the case _after_
+the proposed work is complete.

+To maintain backwards compatibility of the value schema the new
-new configurations will be added as ``CompatibilityBreakingConfigDef``s.
+`ksql.persistence.wrap.single.values` setting will be added as a
+`CompatibilityBreakingConfigDef`.
+It will default to `true` for legacy queries
+and `false` for new queries, thereby ensuring legacy queries continue to
+persist single field value schemas wrapped.

+No special handling is required to ensure backwards compatibility of key
+single field schemas, as legacy queries already persist the single string
+key unwrapped.

 ## Performance Implications